osaosemwen/awsdockersdeployments/readme.md

 Go to your Dockers Cloud account.
 - Log in and select Swarm mode
 - Click on the "+" top middle then Swarm, or Click on Swarms then click on Create.
-- Click on the cloud provider as shown below, Although mine shows connected for AWS,
+- Click on the cloud provider as shown below, It should both show not conected (Although mine shows connected for AWS, This is because I am done this process earlier).

 ![selecting cloud provider as well as regions](https://user-images.githubusercontent.com/17884787/38784267-5ed6c200-40dd-11e8-90a4-1f5ee7f98f64.png)